unsupo/52projects52weeks-blog/_posts/2019-01-07-rubik-cube-solver-using-java.md

 <!-- wp:paragraph -->

 I then solved a scrambled cube a few times using this method and then deliberately watched the pieces’ position that was in questions to help me memorize the algorithms.
-For instance for R’ D’ R D i watched the white piece move around each time i performed this algorithm until it reached its final destination.
-Then i solved a cube with as many algorithms i could remember up to that point and then looked up the one i had forgotten and repeated until i had all of them memorized.
-Then once a day i solved the cube once for 3 days to verify i hadn’t forgotten it over night.
+For instance for R’ D’ R D I watched the white piece move around each time I performed this algorithm until it reached its final destination.
+Then I solved a cube with as many algorithms I could remember up to that point and then looked up the one I had forgotten and repeated until I had all of them memorized.
+Then once a day I solved the cube once for 3 days to verify I hadn’t forgotten it over night.

 <!-- /wp:paragraph -->